jdfreden/Spades/README.md

 # Thoughts
 - Should the exploration paramter change as the game gets closer to the end to encourage exploitation?
 - I wonder if cython could give me any performance increase?
-    -I am going to give it a shot because I find cython interesting
+    - I am going to give it a shot because I find cython interesting

 - I think I have implemented a root parallelization of the ISMCTS.
     - It only becomes faster when the number of iterations is greater than 1900 in its current state.